-The first test match played in this stadium on 21-26 November 1959 was between Pakistan and Australia.
-Pakistan vs. Sri Lanka played the last test match on 1-5 March 2009.
-The stadium hosts all forms of international cricket, ODI, Test, and T20 cricket.
+The first test match was played between Pakistan and Australia in this stadium on 21-26 November 1959.
+Pakistan & Sri Lanka played the last test match on 1-5 March 2009.
+The stadium hosts all forms of international cricket, including ODI, Test, and T20.

-First ODI held between Pakistan and England on 13 January 1978, and the last ODI played by Pakistan and Zimbabwe on 31 May 2015.
-First T20I held on 22 May 2015 between Pakistan and Zimbabwe and the last T20 held on 9 October 2019 between Pakistan and Sri Lanka.
-This stadium hosted six One Day International matches during the 1987 Cricket World Cup and the final of the 1996 Cricket World Cup.
+The first T20I was held on 22 May 2015 between Pakistan and Zimbabwe and the last T20 was on 9 October 2019 between Pakistan and Sri Lanka.
+Lahore stadium hosted six ODI International matches of the 1987 Cricket World Cup and the 1996 Cricket World Cup final.

 |Highest individual score||329||Inzamam-ul-Haq against New Zealand||2002|